List of Fables characters: Mrs. Sprat

 Mr. Dark shows Nurse Sprat how to make herself beautiful by exercising and fighting her eating disorder by eating more lean and less fat.
-Mrs. Sprat is delighted with the great progress, but eventually becomes impatient with her transformation and asks Mr. Dark to speed up the process.
-Using an extremely painful spell, Mr. Dark transforms her into a beautiful, young woman in a black dress.
-Mr. Dark leaves to deal with the Fables, and promises to summon Mrs. Sprat to his side so that she will see the beautiful Fables be made ugly before they die.
+Sprat is delighted with the great progress, but eventually becomes impatient with her transformation and asks Dark to speed up the process.
+Using an extremely painful spell, Dark transforms her into a beautiful, young woman in a black dress.
+Dark leaves to deal with the Fables, and promises to summon Sprat to his side so that she will see the beautiful Fables be made ugly before they die.
 He also plans to make her his bride and the mistress of Castle Dark, his fortress in New York City.
-Sprat adopts her maiden name, Duglas, since the name Sprat is from a dead past, but Mr. Dark is killed by Mr. North, the North Wind, before any of his plans are carried through.
-When Leigh's fellow Fables come to claim the castle as their own following Mr. Dark's death, Leigh dresses in rags and hides in a dungeon, pretending to have been Dark's prisoner, and claims that the reason for her slim figure is that Dark starved her.
+Sprat adopts her maiden name, Duglas, since the name Sprat is from a dead past, but Dark is killed by Mr. North, the North Wind, before any of his plans are carried through.
+When Sprat's fellow Fables come to claim the castle as their own following Dark's death, Sprat dresses in rags and hides in a dungeon, pretending to have been Dark's prisoner, and claims that the reason for her slim figure is that Dark starved her.
 Since her transformation, she has tried gaining favor with King Cole and has been approached romantically by Dr. Swineheart, much to her shock.
 It is recently revealed that she withheld the last shard from Bigby after he had been turned into glass and shattered by Brandish.
 Now ready to take on the mantle of Mister Dark, she resurrects Bigby in a feral form and unleashes him onto the Fables.
-When the Fables demand Bigby's death, Leigh vehemently accuses the Fables of lacking mercy, especially Rose Red as the supposed champion for the hope of second chances.
-Enhanced by the magic as the leader of the Knights of the Endless Table, Rose eventually sees Leigh's true form and notices her glass ring, made from Bigby's shard.
-Killing Leigh, Rose Red takes the ring and assumes control over Bigby.
+When the Fables demand Bigby's death, Sprat vehemently accuses the Fables of lacking mercy, especially Rose Red as the supposed champion for the hope of second chances.
+Enhanced by the magic as the leader of the Knights of the Endless Table, Rose eventually sees Sprat's true form and notices her glass ring, made from Bigby's shard.
+Killing Sprat, Rose Red takes the ring and assumes control over Bigby.